top of page

 • Over 80% of apprentices retained by their host companies after one year, far outpacing the average tenure of a tech employee

 Designing and delivering these guides, tools, and learning experiences tangibly improved our programmatic outcomes.
-Our employers retained their apprentices at a far greater-than-industry average, the vast majority of whom brought new and diverse perspectives to their companies.
+Our employers retained their apprentices at a far greater-than-industry average, and those apprentices saw their salary more than double as compared their wage prior to the program.
 Our work in Massachusetts was recognized by Governor Charlie Baker and State Secretary of Labor Rosalin Acosta, who pledged to contribute more than $240 million to expand Massachusetts' apprenticeship programs.
+Finally, these products became Apprenti’s gold standard and were adopted for all partnerships nationwide.
+As a result, dozens of employers and thousands of apprentices have gained additional support.

 bottom of page